chsteinhauer/SMC-0/README.md

 ## Problem

+It is an enervating process for a music producer to detect resonant frequencies & ensure that their track sounds good in all sound systems and contexts, and lives up to a certain standard of commercialized music in the music industry.

 It is an enervating process for a music producer to ensure that their track sounds good in all sound systems and contexts, and lives up to a certain standard of commercialized music in the music industry.